diveshpatil01/SQL-Pizza-Sales-Analysis/README.md

 The SQL script creates and populates a pizza sales database, including tables such as pizza_sales with fields like order_id, pizza_name, order_date, quantity, and price.
 It involves standard SQL operations like CREATE TABLE, INSERT INTO, and SELECT for data manipulation and analysis.
 Key SQL functions used include SUM(), COUNT(), AVG(), and GROUP BY to calculate KPIs like total revenue, best-selling pizzas, and order trends.

 To enable time-based analysis, the order_date column—originally stored as TEXT—was converted to the DATE datatype using the STR_TO_DATE() function in MySQL.
 This allows accurate filtering, sorting, and grouping by date for insights like daily sales and peak order times.

+## 🔍 Project Insights
+- Popular Pizzas: Classic and Deluxe pizzas are the most ordered.
+- Top Size: Large-sized pizzas sell the most.
+- Peak Hours: Most orders happen between 6 PM to 9 PM (dinner time).
+- Weekend Boost: Sales are higher on weekends.
+- Sales Strategies:
+    - Offer combo deals or discounts during slow hours.
+    - Promote best-selling pizzas with marketing.
+    - Focus inventory on top categories and sizes to reduce waste and meet demand.